How Much Does a Colonoscopy Cost in 2023?

 According to Dr. Tiab, “Both men and women face a lifetime risk of 6% for developing colorectal cancer, so it is important to start screening at 50 years of age.
-While it is recommended to screen once every 10 years, certain patient groups, such as those with a family history of cancer in a first-degree relative or a hereditary tumor disorder of the colon, may need more frequent screening and follow-up to detect tumors at an earlier stage.”
+While screening once every 10 years is recommended, certain patient groups, such as those with a family history of cancer in a first-degree relative or a hereditary tumor disorder of the colon, may need more frequent screening and follow-up to detect tumors at an earlier stage.”

 Additionally, you should have a colonoscopy if: